top of page

 Anxiety narratives often consist of tales we tell ourselves—narratives that our increase our fears and undermine our self-esteem.
 For example, you might convince yourself that failure in one area of your life means you will fail in all areas.
 By scrutinizing these narratives, we can identify cognitive distortions that feed anxiety and obstruct our ability to enjoy life fully.

-Identifying Your Anxiety Triggers
+Identifying Your Anxiety Triggers (Understand Anxiety and conquering Anxiety)

 To effectively tackle anxiety, it's essential to identify what provokes your anxious feelings.
 Triggers can vary widely among individuals.
 Some common triggers include: